Want the perfect workout program?Take Quiz

 So, the physiology student came up with the exercise we all know to this day.
 It was slightly easier in its original form, sans the push-up and jump.
 Combining it with tracking heart rate changes, Burpee was able to fully assess the fitness level’s of his study participants.
 All of this data was compiled into his doctoral thesis.

-This is when the exercise got bumped up a notch and the jump and push up were added.
+It was at this time when the burpee exercise got bumped up a notch by adding a jump and push up to the movement.
 Recruits were to complete as many as possible in a timeframe to see if they made the cut.
 The intense exercise was the perfect way to divide those with the physical abilities for battle and those that were more suited for behind-the-scenes roles.

-Over the years, the burpee has evolved and grown.
-Variations are everywhere and they can be modified for beginners or amped up for experts.
+Over the years, the original burpee has evolved and grown.
+There are many variations of burpees now, which includes modified burpees for beginners or harder burpee variations for advanced trainees.
 It’s adaptable to many skill levels, proving that Royal Burpee’s theory of individualized training rings true to this day.

 These basic steps are the foundations for all burpees.
 However, later we’ll go over how many trainers have modified these to make them easier for beginners or more challenging for more advanced fitness levels.

-They are also an excellent calisthenic exercise, using your bodyweight and movement to build strength and even muscle as they work multiple major muscle groups throughout the body.
+They are also an excellent calisthenic exercise to build strength and muscle as they work multiple major muscle groups throughout the body, and all you need is your body weight!

 They are also awesome for balance, agility and overall athleticism.
 Any time you add a new movement to your routine, you improve your coordination.

 Finally, burpees are very safe for most people.
 It's low risk, high reward.
-The only concern would be if you have existing joint issues, as you will be jumping and putting pressure on your joints.
+The only concern would be if you have existing joint issues, as you will jump straight up in the air which puts pressure on your joints.

 When you think about the muscles you work during burpees, it’s helpful to break the movement down into parts.
 After all, its components are what come together to make it such an awesome exercise.
 This way, it builds muscle and strength in several key areas of the body.